goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 https://fr.wikipedia.org/wiki/Marching_squares#/media/Fichier:Marching_Squares_Isoline.svg

-Majk Shkurti, "Spatio-temporal public transport accessibility analysis and benchmarking in an interactive WebGIS", Sep 2022. url: https://www.researchgate.net/publication/365790691_Spatio-temporal_public_transport_accessibility_analysis_and_benchmarking_in_an_interactive_WebGIS **@EPajares & @majkshkurti: I took this reference from the current docs but cannot find the text passage where it is cited.
-Do you know where this belongs to? **
+Majk Shkurti, "Spatio-temporal public transport accessibility analysis and benchmarking in an interactive WebGIS", Sep 2022. url: https://www.researchgate.net/publication/365790691_Spatio-temporal_public_transport_accessibility_analysis_and_benchmarking_in_an_interactive_WebGIS <span style={{color: "#FF0000"}}>TODO: @EPajares & @majkshkurti: I took this reference from the current docs but cannot find the text passage where it is cited.
+Do you know where this belongs to?</span>

 Matthew Wigginton Conway, Andrew Byrd, Marco Van Der Linden.
-"Evidence-Based Transit and Land Use Sketch Planning Using Interactive Accessibility Methods on Combined Schedule and Headway-Based Networks", 2017. url: https://journals.sagepub.com/doi/10.3141/2653-06 **@EPajares & @majkshkurti: I took this reference from the current docs but cannot find the text passage where it is cited.
-Do you know where this belongs to? **
+"Evidence-Based Transit and Land Use Sketch Planning Using Interactive Accessibility Methods on Combined Schedule and Headway-Based Networks", 2017. url: https://journals.sagepub.com/doi/10.3141/2653-06 <span style={{color: "#FF0000"}}>TODO: @EPajares & @majkshkurti: I took this reference from the current docs but cannot find the text passage where it is cited.
+Do you know where this belongs to?</span>

 Geurs, Karst T., and Ritsema van Eck.
 2001.
 “Accessibility Measures: Review and Applications.”
 RIVM Report 408505 006. url: https://rivm.openrepository.com/handle/10029/259808